 I remember seeing images of the Lemieux landslide on television when I was young.
 Since my family was living close by, my parents talked a lot about the disappearance of the village.
 I grew up with a fascination and a curiosity about Lemieux, that village that used to be but wasn’t anymore.
 As soon as I got my driver’s licence, I jumped in my car and drove to Lemieux.
 I wanted to see the ghost town with my own eyes.

 Lemieux used to be a small French Ontarian village, of which the major economy was agriculture.
-It was located on the bank of South Nation River, near Larose Forest, right in the middle of the triangle form by the villages of Casselman, St. Isidore and Bourget.
-After soil testing, it was discovered that Lemieux was built on unstable Leda clay and was exposed to the danger of experiencing a landslide.
+It was located on the bank of the South Nation River, near Larose Forest, right in the middle of the triangle formed by the villages of Casselman, St. Isidore and Bourget.
+After soil testing, it was discovered that Lemieux was built on unstable Leda clay and was exposed to landslide risks.
 To prevent a catastrophe, the Government of Ontario ordered the relocation of the residences, which was completed in 1991.
 The last standing building in Lemieux, the church village, was demolished the same year.
 In 1991, Lemieux no longer existed.

 The government’s decision was almost prophetic.
 Less than two years later, heavy rains fell on the area, causing a huge landslide near where Lemieux used to be.
 Within an hour, a crater more than 380 metres wide was created, destroying several acres of farmland and a portion of Lemieux former main street.

 Today, where Lemieux once stood, the only thing still standing is the old cemetery of the village and a historical plaque.
-Standing up in the clearing in front of the cemetery, it’s hard to imagine that there once was a village there.
+When you are walking in the clearing in front of the cemetery, it’s hard to imagine that there once was a village there.